Royofficely/Web-Scraper/README.md

 If you encounter any issues:

-1. Ensure you're in the project directory when running the install command.
+1. Ensure you're in the project directory when running the install and run commands.
 2. Check that all required files are present in the project directory.
 3. Verify that you have the necessary permissions to install packages and write to the directory.
-4. If the `officely-scraper` command is not found after installation, try closing and reopening your terminal.
+4. Make sure your virtual environment is activated if you're using one.
-5. Make sure your virtual environment is activated if you're using one.
+5. If you encounter 503 errors or other connection issues, the scraper will automatically retry with exponential backoff.

 ## Development

 To set up the project for development:

-1. Follow the installation steps above, using `pip install -e .` for an editable installation.
+1. Follow the installation steps above, using `python agentim.py install` for installation.
 2. Make your changes to the code.
 3. Run tests (if available) to ensure functionality.